 \section{Two-Point Function}

-In~\cite{a-t} it was shown that for a massless minimally coupled scalar field in a 2D spacetime with a static region and either a black hole horizon, a cosmological horizon, or both, then there is linear growth in $G^{(1)}(x,x')$ in terms of a time coordinate $T$ that is well-behaved on the future horizon(s) if the field is in the Unruh vacuum state and the points are split in the radial direction.
-In this section we first review that work and then show that the result implies that, in this case, the two formulations of the Unruh state given in~\cite{unruh:1976} (see also~\cite{fulling:1977}) give inequivalent answers for $G^{(1)}$ in an asymptotically flat 2D black hole spacetime for a massless minimally coupled scalar field.
+In~\cite{a-t} it was shown that for a massless minimally coupled scalar field in a spacetime with a region in which the 2D metric is static and there is either a black hole horizon, a cosmological horizon, or both, linear growth occurs in $G^{(1)}(x,x')$ in terms of a time coordinate $T$ that is well-behaved on the future horizon(s) if the field is in the Unruh vacuum state and the points are split in the radial direction.
+In this section we first review that work and then show that the result implies that, in this case, the two formulations of the Unruh state given in~\cite{unruh:1976} (see also~\cite{fulling:1977}) give inequivalent answers for $G^{(1)}$ in an asymptotically flat black hole spacetime with a 2D metric for a massless minimally coupled scalar field.
 We tie this to the existence of an infrared divergence in the Boulware mode functions that affects the order in which three integrals used to evaluate $G^{(1)}$ are computed.
-We next investigate the behavior of $G^{(1)}$ in a 2D black hole spacetime when there is scattering due to a delta function potential.
+We next investigate the behavior of $G^{(1)}$ in a black hole spacetime with a 2D metric when there is scattering due to a delta function potential.
 We show that if the points are separated in the radial direction then there is no time dependence, and we show numerically that the two formulations of the Unruh state in~\cite{unruh:1976} are equivalent.